-Niagara Region participates in the Municipal Benchmarking Network of Canada, which is a collaboration of sixteen municipalities with a common goal of fostering a culture of service excellence in municipal government by creating new ways to measure, share and compare performance statistics and operational practices.
+Niagara Region participates in the Municipal Benchmarking Network of Canada, which is a collaboration of 15 municipalities with a common goal of fostering a culture of service excellence in municipal government by creating ways to measure, share, and compare performance statistics and operational practices.
 The most recent 2016 annual performance benchmarking report was released in November 2017.

-Ontario's Municipal Benchmarking Initiative works to collect consistent performance information to ensure that the results are as comparable as possible.
+Municipal Benchmarking Network of Canada works to collect consistent performance information to ensure that the results are as comparable as possible.
 The raw data results for the 2016 report can be found on Niagara Open Data.

 This type of information is tracked through the Region's financial systems and through the annual BMA Tax Competitiveness Study conducted on Ontario municipalities each year.